rachejazz/rachejazz.github.io/index.md

 # Where Am I These Days?
 ### Might I say I have wonderful communities to give me opportunities to keep growing.
+*	**LFX Mentee'21, Open Mainframe Project, IBM, The Linux Foundation** (MAY 2021 - PRESENT)
+Got selected as a Summer Mentee at The Linux Foundation and working with IBM Mainframes ecosystem.
+My job is to mix open source software and linux in our daily workflows.

 *   **Manning Publications  — Tech Content Moderator** (APRIL 2020 - PRESENT)
 Help Desk and attend readers purchasing IT books and maintaining the discussion forum of the books separately.